beeckcenter/softwarecollaborative.org/landscape-report.md

 #### **Built Commercialized**

 An agency hires a vendor to build custom software for them, and the vendor retains ownership.
 The vendor then resells the software to other agencies, who may not be aware that the software was originally built for another agency.
-This isn’t strictly “cooperative” or “sharing,” but it does provide some of the same benefits as the other models, and is included here for completeness.
+This isn’t strictly “collaborative” or “sharing,” but it does provide some of the same benefits as the other models, and is included here for completeness.

 Examples: Deloitte’s [HealthInteractive](https://www2.deloitte.com/us/en/pages/public-sector/solutions/medicaid-management-information-system-modernization.html)

-## Appendix B: Inventory of cooperatively developed software projects
+## Appendix B: Inventory of collaboratively developed software projects

-This list includes every cooperative software project that we are aware of.
+This list includes every collaborative software project that we are aware of.
 If you are aware of other projects we should include, please contact us.